 Paramount indicated they were of the opinion the Applications should be exempt from preliminary screening as no changes to the scope of the undertaking were proposed.
+Paramount indicated the Project was subject to an Environmental Assessment process.

 The Board previously determined the activities to be exempt from preliminary screening as per Schedule 1, Paragraph 2 of the Exemption List Regulations of the MVRMA which state:

-A development, or a part thereof, for which a permit, licence or authorization is requested that
+A development, or a part thereof, for which a permit, licence or authorization is requested that (a) was part of a development that fulfilled the requirements of the environmental assessment process established by the Mackenzie Valley Resource Management Act; and

-- (a) was part of a development that fulfilled the requirements of the environmental assessment process established by the Mackenzie Valley Resource Management Act; and - (b) has not been modified since the development referred to in paragraph (a) fulfilled the requirements of the environmental assessment process established by the Mackenzie Valley Resource Management Act.
+(b) has not been modified since the development referred to in paragraph (a) fulfilled the requirements of the environmental assessment process established by the Mackenzie Valley Resource Management Act.

-A portion of the Project was the subject of an Environmental Assessment that was completed in October 1999 (EA 99-0061-0086).
-Other activities and components of the Project underwent preliminary screening as part of the following authorizations: Permit MV2001P0097, Licence MV2001L1-0011, Permit MV2000A0001 and Permit MV2000A0059.
+The Project was the subject of an Environmental Assessment that was completed in October 1999 (EA 00-003).
+Other activities and components of the Project underwent preliminary screening as part of the following authorizations: MV2000A0080 and MV2000A0081.
 This is described in detail in the Staff Report, dated October 22, 2013.